musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 **GloboRealty** is a fictitious real-estate company specializing in residential properties across urban, suburban, rural, and waterfront markets.
 Over the years, they’ve collected extensive sales records along with property details such as square footage, bedrooms, bathrooms, year built, and condition ratings.
 They see predictive AI as a way to give buyers, sellers, and investors instant, data-driven insights into property values.

-To bring this vision to life, GloboRealty is building on Azure Machine Learning (AML) with strong DevOps and MLOps practices.
+To bring this vision to life, their platform is leveraging Azure Machine Learning (AML) with strong DevOps and MLOps practices.
 Their workflow starts with data stored in Snowflake, securely connected to their AML workspace.
-Pipelines ingest this data into Azure Blob Storage as raw datasets, which are then preprocessed into curated, training-ready datasets.
+Pipelines ingest this data into Azure Blob Storage as raw datasets, which are then preprocessed into curated, training ready datasets.
 From there, models are trained, evaluated, and deployed through automated CI/CD pipelines ensuring every version is traceable, tested, and monitored in production.

 In Part 1, we’ll focus on two key steps: